Council Approved Dropped Kerb Contractors

 Planning permission is usually required if you wish to drop the kerb outside your property to allow a car to cross the pavement.
 This is because vehicles may cause damage to the pavement or pipes or cables below, and the pavement may need strengthening to support the load.

 Dropped kerbs are required for vehicles that will be driven over the footway to your driveway from a highway.
 A dropped kerb is required for any vehicle that crosses the footway.
-You are violating the law and could face enforcement action.
+If you do this, you may be charged with breaking the law.

 Call us today for a free quote on 07595 510190